Academic-Ayda-z/Internship2023/README.md

 I am being supervised by both professor Gholamreza Karimi and Associate Professor Zohre Azimifar at Shiraz University.

-Report of What I have done :
+Report of What I have done so far :

 made the source code of [link](https://towardsdatascience.com/detecting-heart-arrhythmias-with-deep-learning-in-keras-with-dense-cnn-and-lstm-add337d9e41f) run without any error.(which used [wfdb](https://physionet.org/content/wfdb-python/4.1.0/) )